 - A policy workshop, Art of Social Change: Child Welfare, Education, and Juvenile Justice, designed to bring into the HLS classroom leading child advocates and policy-makers from different disciplines and practice settings (e.g., law, medicine, social science, academia, child welfare agencies, state and federal legislatures), engaging students in important debates as to how best to advance children’s interests, and exposing students to a range of career paths relevant to this work.
-See slideshows of speakers and sessions from past years by clicking here.
+See slideshows of speakers and sessions from past years.

 - A law clinic, the Child Advocacy Clinic, designed to educate students about the wide variety of ways in which they can use their legal abilities to work for children.
 Students are placed with different organizations and agencies using various methods to advance children’s interests, including direct services, impact litigation, policy reform, administrative advocacy, and more.
 They bring their different experiences into the clinic seminar so that everyone can learn from the rich combination of fieldwork placements and debate the benefits and limitations of different approaches.

 - An academic research and writing seminar, Future of the Family, where students who are interested in delving deeply into an issue affecting children, and/or who are interested in policy work more generally, write an in-depth research paper, receiving extensive guidance and feedback on their work.